ludlovian/parsley/README.md

 Parsleys created from xml have laziness built in.
 In particular, the atributes and text are not decoded unless accessed.
 This allows most of the XML to be skipped over quickly.

+NB the API has changed a bit - oops.

 #### Options